Global Change Fellowships

 Stephen DeVilbiss

-Stephen’s dissertation research addresses the impacts of freshwater salinization on bacterial water quality and ecology.
+Stephen’s dissertation research addressed the impacts of freshwater salinization on bacterial water quality and ecology.
 Increased salt runoff in freshwater systems is caused by numerous global change issues including agriculture, resource extraction, urbanization, and climate change.
 While salinization impairs freshwater ecosystems, the activities causing it are vital to human wellbeing; thus, it is not feasible to eliminate the production and use of salts in the environment.
 Given the wicked nature of this issue, it is critical to identify target salinity ranges that preserve ecosystem services and inform smarter salt management strategies that consider water quality, ecosystem services, and societal needs.

 Advised by Drs.
 Brian Badgley and Meredith Steele